 Unfortunately, I couldn’t find this spotlight being waterproof advertised, so be careful taking it in wet situations.

 Bottom line: This is one of the brightest spotlights out there.
 The only real downside is that some people have reported issues with quality control.
-The good news is that Buysight offers a life-time warranty if you’re not quite confident in the quality (double-check the Amazon listing to ensure that is still offered at the time of sale).
+The good news is that Buysight offers a lifetime warranty if you’re not quite confident in the quality (double-check the Amazon listing to ensure that it is still offered at the time of sale).

 9. DEWALT 20V Spotlight

-Lumens: 1000
+• Lumens: 1000

-Battery Type: Rechargeable Lithium-Ion
+• Battery Type: Rechargeable Lithium-Ion

-Light Distance: 1500 feet
+• Light Distance: 1500 feet

-Weight: 1 pound
+• Weight: 1 pound

-Waterproof: No
+• Waterproof: No

 My Review: This rechargeable spotlight from Dewalt was made to get things done around the house and on job sites.

-The beam is powered from 3 bright LED bulbs that have 2 different strength settings for you to switch through depending on your needs.
+The beam is powered by 3 bright LED bulbs that have 2 different strength settings for you to switch through depending on your needs.
 There’s a fourth LED bulb just for a red light to preserve your night vision in the dark.
 On the highest brightness setting, it can shine across 5 football fields.
-There’s also a protective mold over the lense to protect it from bumps and falls.
+There’s also a protective mold over the lens to protect it from bumps and falls.

-The rechargeable battery is actually interchangeable, so if you don’t have time for a charge up, you can just change it out if needed.
+The rechargeable battery is actually interchangeable, so if you don’t have time for a charge-up, you can just change it out if needed.
 It’s like many rechargeable drills.

 Important note: The battery isn’t actually included.
 However, you can easily pick up DEWALT batteries for this spotlight on Amazon here.
 You can find the DEWALT battery charger here.
 You can even pick up a few and easily swap them out without having to rely on a single battery.
 DEWALT makes chargers with multiple charging ports, so after you get back from a job site or work you can have 2-4 batteries charging at the same time.
 You can find a 4 port charger on Amazon here.